mattermost/docs/source/administration/config-settings.rst

 Allow Cookies for Subdomains
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**True** Allows cookies for subdomains by setting the domain parameter on Mattermost cookies.
+**True**: Allows cookies for subdomains by setting the domain parameter on Mattermost cookies.

-**False** Cookies not allowed for subdomains.
+**False**: Cookies not allowed for subdomains.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"AllowCookiesForSubdomains": true`` with options ``true`` and ``false``.                                                 |